 Any smartphone made in the past ten years is protected with a user account. iOS users have Apple ID, and Android users have Google Accounts and Gmail.
 If you teach your child to keep their account password safe and private, they will be protected from most cyber security risks.

 All phones have the ability to be protected by a password, pin code, pattern, and biometrics.
 Biometrics include fingerprint, eye, and face detection.
-Using at least one of these protection methods is a must for every phone user.
+Using at least one of these protection methods is a must in phones for children’s safety.

 Malware is any program made to harm your device or yourself.
 They cause your phone to slow down, stop working, or send your personal data to a third party.

-You can make your child’s phone safe from malware first by installing mobile security apps and, secondly, by teaching your child to be careful about the links and files they receive.
+You can keep your child’s phone safe from malware by installing mobile security apps.
+You should also teach your child to be careful about the links and files they receive.
 Instruct your child not to open files or links from strangers.

 Hackers & Phishers